mhamas/apify-demo-pycon-vilnius-2025/README.md

 ### 4.6 Add monetization
 Add "await Actor.charge('speaker')" just before you push to the dataset.

-Then, head to "Publication > Monetization" section to set up the monetization.
+Then, head to the "Publication > Monetization" section to set up the monetization.
 You will need to first fill in your contact details for payouts.
 Feel free to put some mock data there for the sake of trying it out, you can always change it later.

 ![Monetization - add billing details](images/4h_monetization_1.png)

-When you've added your details, click "Set up monetization" and chose "Pay per event" model.
+When you've added your details, click "Set up monetization" and choose "Pay per event" model.
 That's the pricing model that allows you to charge via "Actor.charge" directly from the code.

 ![Choosing PPE](images/4h_monetization_2.png)

 Finally, you need to set up your events you can charge for using "Actor.charge".
-Previously, we added "Actor.charge('speaker')" to the code, so let's add single "spaker" event with some nice title and description.
+Previously, we added "Actor.charge('speaker')" to the code, so let's add a single `speaker` event with some nice title and description.

 ![Setting up speaker event](images/4h_monetization_3.png)

-And that's it, now your code is monetized and after publishing, you would start earning money on every paying user that runs it.
+And that's it, now your code is monetized and after publishing, you will start earning money on every paying user that runs it.

 ## 5. Publishing your Actor
-Publishing an Actor is a single button click "Publish to Store" in the "Publication" tab.
-Having said that, since the Actor has monetization attached model, we won't publish it now, because public monetized Actor can be only taken down with 14 day notice, as some users might be dependent on it.
+Publishing an Actor is a single button click, "Publish to Store" in the "Publication" tab.
+Having said that, since the Actor has a monetization model attached, we won't publish it now, because a publicly monetized Actor can be only taken down with 14 14-day notice, as some users might be dependent on it.
 So let's keep it simple and skip this step.

 ![Publishing Actor](images/5_publish.png)

 ## 6. Bonus: getting LinkedIn URLs
 In this bonus section, you will use the existing [Google Search Scraper](https://apify.com/apify/google-search-scraper) to try to find the LinkedIn URL for each speaker.

-You can call this Actor from your code via "await Actor.call('apify/google-search-scraper')".
-Play with the Actor in the Console to discover correct input parameters to use as the 2nd argument.
-Then, use the "default_dataset_id" from the call result to open dataset "await Actor.open_dataset" iterate results and extract the LinkedIn URL, if found.
-Store this URL to your output as well.
+You can call this Actor from your code via `await Actor.call('apify/google-search-scraper')`.
+Play with the Actor in the Console to discover the correct input parameters to use as the 2nd argument.
+Then, use the `default_dataset_id` from the call result to open a dataset `await Actor.open_dataset`, iterate results, and extract the LinkedIn URL, if found.
+Store this URL into your output as well.

 **Solution**
 ```python